imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Resources/Obsidian implementation.md

 First, you need to understand the key file type used in this vault to understand the following headings:

 * **Project**: One-off task contributing to the initiatives in various ways (e.g., creating processes, changing the documentation of the initiative, improving the system itself).
-When completed, they can archived or deleted.
+When completed, they can be archived or deleted.
 * **Processes**: Regular habits linked to specific initiatives (more on this in [Process Handling](docs/sidebar1/Resources/Process%20handling.md)).
 * **Initiatives**: Contain relevant documentation and link to all the relevant processes
 * **Note**: Quick, unstructured captures (often for inbox items).